Table of Contents

 But most find that it takes more than one natural nootropic to alleviate the symptoms of brain-related health issues.

 First, they find what works for them.
-And then use a combination of supplements that we call a “nootropic stack”.
+And then select a combination of supplements that we call a “nootropic stack”.

 The thing is, putting together the best natural nootropic stack can take time.
 And could be a considerable financial investment.

-My favorite natural nootropic stack, and the one I’ve been using daily for the last 3 years is Mind Lab Pro®.
-Opti Nutra™ Advanced Nutraceuticals who makes Mind Lab Pro® calls it the world’s first “universal” nootropic stack.
+My favorite natural nootropic stack, and the one I’ve been using daily for the last 6 years is Mind Lab Pro®4.0 which is known as the world’s first “universal” nootropic stack.

 Mind Lab Pro® contains therapeutic dosages of CDP-Choline, Bacopa Monnieri, Lion’s Mane Mushroom, Phosphatidylserine (PS), N-Acetyl L-Tyrosine (NALT), L-Theanine, Rhodiola Rosea, and Pine Bark Extract.
 And the B-Vitamins B6, B9 and B12 required for the synthesis of neurotransmitters acetylcholine, dopamine, norepinephrine, and serotonin.

-Opti Nutra™ also makes a nootropic stack called Performance Lab® Energy which contains Coenzyme Q10, PQQ, Acetyl L-Carnitine and R-Lipoic Acid.
+Performance Lab® is a sister company to Mind Lab Pro® who make a nootropic stack called Performance Lab® Energy which contains therapeutic dosages of Coenzyme Q10, PQQ, Acetyl L-Carnitine and R-Lipoic Acid.
 Another great option if you want to boost energy and motivation.
 But want to do it naturally.

 You don’t need to risk smart drugs for better concentration, focus, energy, and mood.